ioccc-src/winner/bugs.md

 reverse of other code (also wrt names).
 See the source file and the README.md (in the author's remarks) for more details.

-Fixing the (Mis)feature is likely to be a very difficult challenge.
+Fixing the (Mis)feature is likely to be a very difficult challenge especially without breaking something else which is far more likely (see below in tips from Cody).
 You are welcome to try and fix it if you can!

-### A tip from Cody:
+### Tips from Cody:

 The reason this is crashing is that the array `irk` is being accessed way out of bounds by the int `gnat`.
 For instance: